 Because February has less than 29.5 days, it will sometimes, though not very often, not have a Full Moon.
-When February does not have a Full Moon, the January and March will each have two Full Moons, leading to what some refer to as a Double Blue Moon.
+When February does not have a Full Moon, January and March will each have two Full Moons (occasionally it will be January and April (or rarely May), or December and March), leading to what some refer to as a Double Blue Moon.

-The last Double Blue Moons (assuming times are calculated using Greenwich Mean Time) were in January and March of 1999.
-In this year, February did not have a Full Moon.
+As of 2020, the last Double Blue Moons (assuming times are calculated using Greenwich Mean Time) were in January and March of 2018, and the ones before that January and March of 1999.
+In these years, February did not have a Full Moon.

 Because, astronomically speaking, the Full Moon occurs at a particular moment in time, it might occur because of time zones, that the date of a particular Full Moon, measured according to local time, will vary depending on where one is on the Earth's surface.
 Because of this, on some occasions, certain places on the Earth may experience a Blue Moon in a particular month, whereas others do not.